jessicarush/react-notes/nextjs_app_router.md

 ## Context with server components

-So, if you have things like a react context provider, you can make the provider a client component and wrap it around server components without issues.
+If you have things like a react context provider, you can make the provider a client component and wrap it around server components without issues.
 Keep in mind though, context **cannot** be created or consumed directly within server components.
 This is because server components have no React state (since they're not interactive).
 If you need to use a third-party package provider and you get an error, its probably because they haven't added `use-client` yet.
 So just create your own:

 ```javascript
 'use client';